olefasting/rust_rpg_toolkit/README.md

 ### Crate features

-- `collision_between_actors` If this is enabled, actors will collide with other actors, not just the map.
+- `collision-between-actors` If this is enabled, actors will collide with other actors, not just the map.
   This is not recommended at this stage, as navigation does not take other actors into consideration.

 ### Example